rodrividal/tweetsity/Setup.md

 to receive the password reset email unless you confirm your email as an authorized recipient.
 In order to do that, just send me an email and I'll do it in a while: rodrigovidal05@gmail.com

+Extra notes: This site is responsive, so feel free to test it in your smartphone or tablet!